tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 	    'django.template.context_processors.request',
 	    'django.contrib.auth.context_processors.auth',
 	    'django.contrib.messages.context_processors.messages',
-	    'django.template.context_processors.media',  # Check for this line!
+	    'django.template.context_processors.media',  # Check/add this line!
 	],

 ### Tweaking your URLs
 The final step for setting up the serving of media in a development environment is to tell Django to serve static content from `MEDIA_URL`.
-This can be achieved by opening your project's `urls.py` module, and modifying it by appending a call to the `static()` function to your project's `urlpatterns` list.
+This can be achieved by opening your **project's** `urls.py` module, and modifying it by appending a call to the `static()` function to your project's `urlpatterns` list.
+Remember, your **project's** `urls.py` module is the one that lives within the `tango_with_django_project` directory!

 {lang="python",linenos=off}
 	urlpatterns = [